BettercareHealth/bettercare/mmh/mmh-1.md

 Psychotic symptoms in the postnatal period often relate to the circumstances at the time.
 For example:

 *	The mother may believe her partner or the health-workers are trying to harm her.
 *	The mother may believe that the baby is evil and dangerous.

+> Postnatal psychosis can be very sudden and severe.
+She may believe someone is trying to harm her or that her baby is evil.

 ### 1-33 What are Alcohol and Substance Use Disorders?